iamunixtz/Termux-Hydra/README.md

   <img src="https://img.shields.io/badge/Made%20with-Python-1f425f.svg" alt="Made with Python">
 </p>

-# Termux-Hydra[MAINTANCE MODE WE UPDATE THE TOOL]
+# Termux-Hydra
-**is a Hydra Mini-ToolKit login cracker which supports numerous protocols to attack On Termux.
+**Is Hydra Mini-ToolKit login cracker which supports numerous protocols to attack On Termux.
 It is very fast and flexible, and new modules are easy to add its use Menu Options**

 ![Termux-Hydra Banner](https://github.com/iamunixtz/Termux-Hydra/blob/main/banner.png)